-In conclusion our treatment based on Newton's law in the free falling frame gets validated beyond expectations and all the geometrical relations of GR are direct consequences.
+In conclusion our treatment based on Newton's law and the free falling frames gets validated beyond expectations and all the geometrical relations of GR are direct consequences.
 Of course the possible distinction between different substances (WEP), ruled out by the terrestrial experiments of E\H {o}t-Wash \cite{eot}, is automatically implemented here.

 Let us finally comment on the role of moving frames which play such a fundamental role in SR and GR, although sometimes with a misleading interpretation.

 In the former case they represent a physical entity: e.g., in the the flying muon frame the atmosphere thickness is shorter than the one measured on earth and the time needed to reach it is correspondingly shorter.